CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Preparation.md

 5.  “dep\_locations.csv”: Geographic data , aligning site codes and site names with latitudes and longitudes.
-This data set was used to generate a GIS data layer, subsequently used to map selectred of results of analyses.
+This data set was used to generate a GIS data layer, subsequently used to map selected of results of analyses.

 This notebook provides complete documentation regarding what data was